 2. Mobile Passport (https://mobilepassport.us/.)
-This new program, based on a smartphone app, is now in place at 25 airports and two cruise ports~Ft.
-Lauderdale and Port Everglades.
+This new program, based on a smartphone app, is now in place at 27 airports and four cruise ports~Miami Cruise Port, West Palm Beach Cruise Port, San Juan Cruise Port, and Port Everglades Cruise Port.
 The app is sponsored by the U. S. Customs and Border Protection (Department of Homeland Security) and by Airport Councils International (an airport association).

-Currently, the app works at the following airports as of the day of publication — Atlanta, Baltimore, Boston, Chicago, Dallas, Denver, Fort Lauderdale, Houston, Houston Hobby, Los Angeles, Miami, Minneapolis, New York, Newark, Orlando, Phoenix, Raleigh Durham, Sacramento, San Diego, San Francisco, Sen José, Seattle, Tampa, Washington Dulles and West Palm Beach.
+Currently, the app works at the following airports as of the day of publication — Baltimore, Boston, Chicago, Dallas, Denver, Fort Lauderdale, Houston, Houston Hobby, Los Angeles, Miami, Minneapolis, New York, Newark, Orlando, Philadelphia, Phoenix, Pittsburgh, Portland, Raleigh Durham, Sacramento, San Diego, San Francisco, San José, San Juan, Seattle, Tampa, Washington Dulles and West Palm Beach.
 The updated list can be found on the website as well.